 If a leaky gut is a central component of the autoimmune equation, it stands to reason that healing your gut must be a mandatory part of the solution.
 But how?
 Let’s start with the basics.

 When people refer to the “gut” in terms of health and disease, they typically mean the intestines, both small (20 feet long, but only 1 inch in diameter) and large (5 feet long, but 4 inches in diameter).
 The lining of the small intestines — just one cell thick! — absorbs the nutrients from your food and houses the vast majority of your immune system.
 The large intestine, meanwhile, hosts the microbiome, an ecosystem that includes beneficial bacteria, fungi, and parasites, which actually help to aid digestion, eliminate toxins, regulate gene expression, and most significantly for our purposes, maintain the gut lining.

 The lining of the gut can be both the first line of defense against unwanted invaders, and also, the gateway to disease if the microbiome becomes imbalanced, which is influenced not just by what you eat but also other environmental elements included in F.I.G.H.T.S.™, such as the overuse of antibiotics, toxicants, and even toxic stress.
 Repeated irritation leads to inflammation; inflammation leads to a leaky gut; and a leaky gut is the pathway to autoimmune issues.
 And by the way, you don’t need to have gastrointestinal issues to have an inflamed gut.
-If you have any symptoms at all, chances are high you also need to heal your gut.
+If you have any symptoms at all, anywhere in your body, chances are good you also need to heal your gut.

 What Can You Do?